cten/k8s-intro-tutorials/core/README.md

 ---

-1) Create a `NodePort` Service called `nodeport` that targets Pods with the labels `app=nginx` and `environment=dev` forwarding port `80` in cluster, and port `32410` on the node itself.
+1) Create a `NodePort` Service called `nodeport` that targets Pods with the labels `app=nginx` and `environment=dev` forwarding port `80` in cluster, and randoming generated port on the node itself.
 Use either the yaml below, or the manifest `manifests/service-nodeport.yaml`.

 **manifests/service-nodeport.yaml**